Updated on October 12th, 2020

 Enabling behaviors are any behaviors that shield the alcoholic or drug abuser from fully experiencing the consequences of their substance abuse.1 Although you may feel like you’re helping the addicted person by protecting them from those harmful consequences, you’re actually contributing to their addiction and giving them more reasons to continue what they’re doing.

-In contrast, helping an addicted loved one can be much more difficult.
+Enabling behavior may feel like helping, but in truth, helping behaviors are much different.
+In contrast, helping an addicted loved one can be much more difficult than enabling them.
 It often means letting them experience the consequences of their drug abuse, such as losing a job, a spouse, or their home.
 It’s painful to watch someone experience these things, but if they never do, what will motivate them to get sober?

 For example, if you are paying your son’s rent because he lost his job as a direct result of his alcoholism, you are enabling his behavior, therefore giving him no reason to seek help for his addiction.
 However, if you were to stop paying his rent, he would be forced to realize that he will be homeless if he doesn’t get his act together.
 No one ever wants a loved one to experience homelessness, but sometimes, that may be what it takes for someone to make a change.